lexwraith/yolo-bear/README.md

+#C Without Pointers...And References?#

+Mikhail/Yuchen - Start working on semantic analyzer.

+I've left notes in there with what needs to be done, and what your input is.
+Refer to ast.ml for help.

+After the tests are made I'm going to spend most of my time fixing up the grammar so we pass all our cases.

 ###TODO 12/4/14###
 Eli -
-* Confirm that only variable declaration is allowed in file scope
+* Question -> Only variable declaration is allowed in file scope?
+* Create test cases based off of this README regarding the UNTESTED stuff
 * Create 25 test cases for core C to fully flesh out language
 * Create 10 test cases with broken semantics
 * Create another 10 in a separate folder that enables references without pointers

 Prateek -
 * Remake testall.sh into a one-line run that microc -C all our test cases, gcc's it to an appropriate outfile, and runs the outfile, and compares it against the test case expected output